 ABA's booklet Breastfeeding: and reflux combines the experiences of many families with the latest research into reflux.
 It includes practical suggestions for helping these babies with changes of posture, techniques for improving sleep, gentle ideas for playtime, and how to change your baby’s nappy without causing reflux.
 The booklet also includes parents' own stories.
 It has a section on strategies that have helped parents cope with reflux.
-Booklets can be purchased from Mothers Direct.

 Reflux Reality – A Guide for families by Glenda Blanch, in association with the Reflux Infants Support Association Inc, 2010 Michelle Anderson Publishing Pty Ltd, Melbourne

 Reflux Infants Support Association (RISA) Inc. PO Box 1598, Fortitude Valley Qld 4006.
 Phone: 07 3229 1090.
 Website: www.reflux.org.au

 Pediatric/Adolescent Gastroesophageal Reflux Association (PAGER).
 Website: www.reflux.org

 * Please note, we cannot endorse the information you may find on the Internet.
 You may need to check the source and reliability of this information.

 - Hegar B, Dewanti NR, Kadim M, Alatas S, Firmansyah A, Vandenplas Y 2009, Natural evolution of regurgitation in healthy infants.
 Acta Paediatrica 98(7):1189-1193

 - Parilla Rodriguez AM, Davila Torres RR, Gonzalez Mendez ME, Gorrin Peralta JJ 2002, Knowledge about breastfeeding in mothers of infants with gastroesophageal reflux.
 Puerto Rico Health Sciences Journal 21(1):25-29